shopware/store-api-reference/docs/guides/quick-start/register-a-customer.md

 ## Overview

-If you want to place orders, manage a profile or view old orders, you have to register a customer.
+One has to be a registered customer to place orders, manage a profile or view old orders.

 ## Registration of a customer

-A customer needs some personal data and a billing address to be created.
+To register, a customer must possess some personal data and a billing address.
 In addition to that, you have to define a storefront URL.
 This URL is required for Shopware to correctly assemble a confirmation link so they can confirm their registration in case of a [double opt in](register-a-customer.md#double-opt-in).
 This is especially required for frontends that run on a different host than the Shopware API itself.

 > The customer requires a **salutationId** and a **countryId** parameter.
 You can fetch the different options using the `/store-api/salutation` and `/store-api/country` endpoints respectively.

 **Try it out**

 > If you get an error saying the values of `salutationId` or `countryId` are invalid, fetch them using their respective endpoints first.
->
 >  * [Salutations](../../../storeapi.json/paths/~1salutation/post)
 >  * [Countries](../../../storeapi.json/paths/~1country/post)